thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/12factor-vs-monomultirepos.md

 o	Where will shared dependencies be stored and managed? o	Where will requirements and work be managed?
-•	In the long term for multiple-teams o	Where will shared dependencies be stored and managed? o	Where will requirements and work be managed?
+•	In the long term for multiple-teams

 Multi-Repo